victorjongsoon/shopee-code-league-2021-address-elements-extraction/README.md

 # Dataset
 The dataset is downlaoded from Kaggle (https://www.kaggle.com/c/scl-2021-ds/data).

-# Task (extracted from tasksheet pdf)
+# Task
-In this competition, you’ll work on addresses collected by us to build a model to correctly extract Point of Interest (POI) Names and Street Names from unformatted Indonesia addresses.
+In this competition, we will work on addresses collected by Shopee to build a model to correctly extract Point of Interest (POI) Names and Street Names from unformatted Indonesia addresses.
-Participants are expected to build their own model for this competition, submissions by teams which directly call any third party APIs on the test set will not be taken into consideration.
+Participants are expected to build their own model for this competition.

 # Approach
 Our team's approach in this competition is to train the dataset (train.csv) using Named Entity Recognition (NER) using Spacy.
 We convert the dataset into json format so that it is "readable" for the model for training.
 After we have trained the model, we test the model accuracy with the testing file (test.csv).